Mission Produce (AVO)

 Revenue growth can be broken down into changes in price and volume (the number of units sold).
 While both are important, volume is the lifeblood of a successful staples business as there’s a ceiling to what consumers will pay for everyday goods; they can always trade down to non-branded products if the branded versions are too expensive.

-Mission Produce’s average quarterly volume growth was a healthy 1.1% over the last two years.
-This is pleasing because it shows consumers are purchasing more of its products.
+Mission Produce’s average quarterly volume growth was a robust 5% over the last two years.
+This is good because meaningful volume growth is hard to come by in the stable consumer staples sector.

-In Mission Produce’s Q2 2025, sales volumes jumped 10% year on year.
+In Mission Produce’s Q4 2026, sales volumes jumped 14% year on year.
 This result was an acceleration from its historical levels, certainly a positive signal.

 7. Gross Margin & Pricing Power

 Mission Produce has bad unit economics for a consumer staples company, signaling it operates in a competitive market and lacks pricing power because its products can be substituted.
-As you can see below, it averaged a 11.2% gross margin over the last two years.
-That means Mission Produce paid its suppliers a lot of money ($88.85 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 12% gross margin over the last two years.
+Said differently, for every $100 in revenue, a chunky $88.05 went towards paying for raw materials, production of goods, transportation, and distribution.

-Mission Produce produced a 12.6% gross profit margin in Q2, up 1.2 percentage points year on year and easily exceeding analysts’ estimates.
+In Q4, Mission Produce produced a 11.3% gross profit margin, up 1.8 percentage points year on year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin